 posting access: An access method, based on impromptu or scheduled posting by a coordinator, whereby a coordinator grants to itself a posted allocation, typically outside scheduled uplink allocations, for initiating one or more frame transactions by the coordinator.

-random access: An access method, based on carrier sense multiple access with collision avoidance (CSMA/CA) or slotted Aloha access but not both, whereby a node obtains a time interval in a random access phase (RAP) for initiating one or more frame transactions.
+random access: An access method, based on carrier sense multiple access with collision avoidance (CSMA/CA) or slotted Aloha access but not both, whereby a node obtains a time interval in a random access period (RAP) for initiating one or more frame transactions.

-random access phase (RAP): A time span set aside by a coordinator and announced via a beacon frame for random access to the medium by the nodes in the body area network (BAN) of the coordinator.
+random access period (RAP): A time span set aside by a coordinator and announced via a beacon frame for random access to the medium by the nodes in the body area network (BAN) of the coordinator.

 relayed node: A node that communicates with a coordinator through another node.